 INTRODUCTION

 This document offers guidance on the planning and reporting of results from e-navigation testbeds.
-It also includes text from IALA Guideline 1107 on the Reporting of Results of e-navigation Testbeds.
+It also retains text from IALA Guideline 1107 Ed1 on the Reporting of Results of e-navigation Testbeds.

 ANNEX A provides examples of factors to be considered when planning tests and test cases.
-The harmonized reporting of the results of testbeds is addressed in ANNEX B.
+The harmonized reporting of the results of testbeds is addressed in ANNEX B. Testbed managers are encouraged to share results (including interim and final reports) of testbeds with IALA, who in turn will share them with its membership and the wider maritime community.
+IALA will post testbed findings, including an executive summary and description as provided by the testbed manager at www.iala-aism.org/products-projects/e-navigation.
+This information can be used to inform on ongoing and prospective testbeds.

-Testbed managers are encouraged to provide relevant information and results to the IALA Secretariat, so that these can be published on the IALA e-navigation portal () for IALA members and the wider maritime community.
+.

 SCOPE OF THE GUIDELINE